MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 <!-- ====================================================================== -->
 ## Debugging Media Queries

 [Media Queries](https://developer.mozilla.org/docs/Web/CSS/Media_Queries/Using_media_queries) are a way to make your website react to changes in the configuration settings for each user.
-The most significant use case is to provide your product a different CSS layout depending on the dimensions of the viewport.
+The most common use case is to give your page a different CSS layout depending on the dimensions of the viewport.

-Using separate layouts allows for a one-column layout for mobile devices and multi-column layouts when there's more screen estate available.
+Using separate layouts allows for a one-column layout for mobile devices and multi-column layouts when there's more screen real estate available.

-To debug or test the Media Queries you defined in your CSS:
+Use the following steps to debug or test the Media Queries you defined in your CSS.

 1. To open DevTools, you can right-click in a webpage and then select **Inspect**.